johan-ankarsrum/home-assistant-chores-addons/addons/household-chores/README.md

-# Household Chores Reminder - Home Assistant Add-on
+# Household Chores Reminder Add-on

 A smart reminder system for household chores that sends notifications to your phones and integrates with Home Assistant.

+This add-on is part of the [home-assistant-chores-addons](https://github.com/johan-ankarsrum/home-assistant-chores-addons) repository.

 ## Features